-While it’s important to ask the necessary questions to determine if the candidate is a right fit for the position, it’s also important to identify if the candidate is a culture fit.
-Below are a series of questions that can be asked to gain a better understanding of a candidate’s soft skills and personal characteristics:
+While it’s important to ask the necessary questions to determine if the candidate is a right fit for the position, it’s also important to identify if the candidate is a cultural fit.
+Below are a series of questions that can be asked to better evaluate soft skills and personal characteristics:

 Q1: “Can you tell me about a time when you mentored someone and helped that person shine even when you didn’t get any credit for it?”

 The purpose of this question is to determine if the candidate possesses leadership qualities.
 However, the answer can help you understand if he/she is trusted by others, wants to help others without expecting anything in return, and enjoys building relationships.
 All of these are positive traits and signals that you’ve identified a reliable team player.